HOME INDEX

 His comet-like rise clashed with the rise of the Nazis.
 They were taking control of the Government and instituting cultural bans on Jewish artists, writers and performers.
 Now Joseph Schmidt was confronted with a hostile surrounding.

 The days that came with the Nazis was everything else than pleasant.
-As a Jew he had already to escape from the Nazis in 1933 and flee to Vienna.
+As a Jew he had already to escape from the Nazis in 1933 and fled to Vienna.
 There he could stay for the next five years but then the Nazis caught up with.
 He escaped again, this time to Bruxelles and 1940 to France.
-As war erupted he tried to make his way to the USA but his effort failed.
-Finally he didn't have any other chance than to enter Switzerland illegal after they also refused his legal entry.
+As war erupted he tried to make his way to Switzerland but his effort failed twice and he was sent back.
+Finally he didn't have any other chance than to enter Switzerland illegal.

 On the 16th November 1942 the heart of Joseph Schmidt knocked off beating, a wonderful voice became silent for ever.